-Visa Dispute Monitoring & Visa Fraud Monitoring Programs (VDMP & VFMP)
+Visa Dispute Monitoring and Visa Fraud Monitoring Programs (VDMP & VFMP)

 When merchants are experiencing especially high levels of disputes or fraud, the card networks will intervene to place those merchants on programs designed to bring their disputes and fraud rates back to acceptable levels.
 Visa has two such programs, the Visa Dispute Monitoring Program (VDMP) and Visa Fraud Monitoring Program (VFMP).
 While it is best to not have to be enrolled in these programs in the first place, they can help merchants put beneficial procedures and tools in place that will protect their revenue and keep them in Visa’s good graces.
 What do merchants need to know about how to avoid getting placed in these programs—and what to do if they end up in one?